indrekots/indrekots.github.io/_posts/articles/2020-03-31-3-ways-of-devops.md

 A classic example is an annual production deployment schedule.
 If a deployment is done once a year, the batch size is huge; a year's worth of work being deployed in a single step.
 Similarly to the car plant, if anything goes wrong, the entire batch has to be rolled back.
+Additional effort is then put into redoing work that was considered to be already done.
-Naturally, knowledge fades over time, making it more difficult to find the fix the issues that caused the failure.
+Naturally, knowledge fades over time.
+It's difficult to find and fix the issues that caused the deployment to fail if they were introduced, say, 6 months ago.
+// higher change for errors during deployment

 <figure class="align-center">
   <img src="{{ '/images/2020-04-01-3-ways-of-devops/large-batch.png' | absolute_url }}" alt="">